qlands/FormShare/README.md

   - With testing and production stages
   - With form and submission multimedia or data attachments
   - With a table preview of submission data (even with thousand or millions of records) allowing in-table edits and recording any changes made to the data
-- OData live data feed for analysis with tools like Excel and Power BI. **With all CRUD operation supported**.
-You can even use [Excel](https://github.com/qlands/MrBot-OData-Add-In) to clean data
+- OData live data feed for analysis with tools like Excel and Power BI. **With all CRUD operation supported (e. g., update)**.
+You can even use [Excel](https://github.com/qlands/MrBot-OData-Add-In) to clean data.
 - Extensibility system, e. g., You can write extensions to connect FormShare with Microsoft 365 authentication system
 - Documentation for running on AWS using Docker
 - Data cleaning API integration with R, STATA, or SPSS